Prune Christmas Cactus. Pruning is easy and keeps them healthy, bushy and in check. Got a Christmas Cactus that is outgrowing its space? Prune it!

 In this post is a video where I demo pruning one of my plants and what I do with the pieces I prune off.

 If you are pruning to reduce the plants size then you can prune back by a third each year.
-This will also create a bushier plant.
+This will also create a bushier plant with more places for blooms to develop.

 This cactus below is my example.
 I have most of my cactus in smaller sized pots that fit on my window sills, making it easy to keep many colors.
 I have 5 different colors at present.